Frequently Asked Questions

 Why should I have someone besides myself master my project?

 It's always a good idea to enlist an objective set of trustworthy ears for the final stage of your project.
-Gench experience, credentials and track record insures that the vision of your project becomes a reality.
+Gench experience, outboard gear, credentials and track record insures that the vision of your project becomes a reality and with high sonic integrity.